OHIO — All this week, we’ve brought you stories about talking politics across Ohio through the efforts of Braver Angels.

 - Debating issues can often devolve into shouting and personal attacks

-- Students at University of Cincinnati agreed to discuss abortion using Braver Angels rules
+- Students at University of Cincinnati agreed to discuss gun control using Braver Angels rules

 - The sides didn't change their stances, but they kept it civil due to the Braver Angels format